-Magnetic Resonance Imaging (MRI) - The PNS FR4A and STQ4 Electrode Array with Connected Receiver are MR Conditional.
-An MRI examination with the FR4A/STQ4 Electrode Array with a connected Receiver may be safely performed under certain conditions.
+Magnetic Resonance Imaging (MRI) - The PNS FR4A, FR8A and STQ4 Electrode Array with Connected Receiver are MR Conditional.
+An MRI examination with the FR4A, FR8A, or STQ4 Electrode Array with a connected Receiver may be safely performed under certain conditions.

-The PNS FR8A Electrode Array with Connected Receiver is MR Unsafe.
-Since the FR8A Electrode Array with Connected Receiver is MR Unsafe, the strong magnetic field of the MR system could attract or otherwise damage the System and, in the process, cause serious harm to the patient or other people or damage to the MR system.
+The PNS FR8A Electrode Array with Connected Receiver is MR Unsafe at 3T.
+Since the FR8A Electrode Array with Connected Receiver is MR Unsafe at 3T, the strong magnetic field of the MR system could attract or otherwise damage the System and, in the process, cause serious harm to the patient or other people or damage to the MR system.

-Magnetic Resonance Imaging (MRI) - The Transmitter Assembly component is MR Unsafe; the Transmitter Assembly must not enter the MR system room.
+Magnetic Resonance Imaging (MRI) - The Transmitter Assembly component is MR Unsafe; the Transmitter Assembly and Wearable Accessory must not enter the MR system room.
 Since the Transmitter Assembly is MR Unsafe, the strong magnetic field of the MR system could attract or otherwise damage the Transmitter Assembly and, in the process, cause serious harm to the patient or other people or damage to the MR system.